jev78/Big-Ideas-Final-Project/README.md

 One Sentence Overview: Our repository utilizes three datasets that provide us with metrics we have created to help us find the best neighborhood in the City of Pittsburgh by combining the sub-metrics into a larger one.

+Note: We were having issues when pushing to git from Joey'c computer but it should have worked.
+Please let us know if there are any issues with the commit/adding of the fire incident data